 Economic Development Board.
 The Payson City Economic Development Board is hereby established and shall be managed and operated by the Payson City Council.
 Under the direction and authority of the Payson City Council, the Payson Economic Development Board shall actively promote economic development, including improvement of all business conditions within Payson City, to maximize employment opportunities, increase tax base, and enrich the quality of life in Payson City.
 The Payson City Economic Development Board will recruit industrial and commercial businesses and act as a liaison between businesses and the Payson City Council.
 Additionally, the Board will strive to promote tourism, educational opportunities, residential growth, and downtown development.

 Board-Established-Terms Of Office.
 There is hereby created and established an Economic Development Board of Directors of Payson City, which shall consist of the following: the Payson City Mayor; a Payson City Council Member appointed by the City Council; a diverse cross section of persons from the Payson community and surrounding area that have a desire to promote economic development in Payson.
 The number shall be eleven (11) board members.
 Each board member shall serve a three-year term staggered so that no more than four (4) board members shall be appointed in a single year due to the expiration of terms.
 A chair shall be appointed annually from among its members by the Board.
 The City Council shall approve the initial board of directors as well as all replacements to the board.
 Each year the Mayor or designee shall place an advertisement on social media and in the Payson City newsletter indicating the number of Economic Development Board positions open and the qualifications desired and required for board members.
 The advertisement shall be placed no later than March 1 of each year and shall be open for two weeks for individuals to submit an application.
 The Economic Development Board shall review the applications and submit recommendations to the City Council for approval.
+The Board Chair, together with the City Manager or designee(s) and the Development Services Director or designee(s), shall jointly evaluate all timely applications and submit recommendation to the City Council for consideration.
 The City Council shall make appointments before May 1 of each year.

 Ex-Officio Members.
 The City Manager, Assistant City Manager, and the Development Services Director are ex-officio members of the board.
 They may participate in the meetings but will only vote if needed to establish a quorum.